Three Latin American leftist leaders offer asylum to Snowden

 Both Russia’s Foreign Ministry and President Vladimir Putin’s spokesman declined to comment on Venezuela’s offer.

-But senior pro-Kremlin lawmaker Alexei Pushkov, head of the international affairs committee of Russia’s lower house of parliament, said asylum in Venezuela would be Snowden’s best option.
+But senior pro-Kremlin lawmaker Alexei Pushkov, head of the lower house of parliament’s international affairs committee, said asylum in Venezuela would be Snowden’s best option.

 The White House declined to comment.
 But one U.S. official familiar with the matter, who asked for anonymity, said: “It’s fair to say in general that U.S. officials have been pressuring governments where Snowden might try to go to do the right thing here.”